maximilianh/pubMunch/README.md

 Run the crawler in unrestricted mode and with debug output on this list: (in the default, restricted mode, it will only crawl a single publisher)

-    pubCrawl -du myCrawl/pmids.txt
+    pubCrawl -du myCrawl

 The PDFs should then be in the subdirectory myCrawl/files.
-Error messages are in myCrawl/pmidStatus.txt.
-Metadata is in a sqlite and a tab separated file.
+Error messages are in myCrawl/pmidStatus.txt, and a crawler log file crawler.log with all sorts of status messages to help me debug problems.
+Metadata (authors, title, etc) is in a sqlite database and also a tab separated file in the same directory.

 Convert crawled PDFs to text: